myrrlyn/apocrypha.es/priv/archive/zkisy.md

 ## The Importance of Ysmir.

-The famed "Dragon of the North" appears many times in Tamrielic history and usually as a bearded hero of Men who massacres the heathen Devils (Elves) in the name of Shor and sometimes even over the Cyrodiilic Akatosh.
+The famed “Dragon of the North” appears many times in Tamrielic history and usually as a bearded hero of Men who massacres the heathen Devils (Elves) in the name of Shor and sometimes even over the Cyrodiilic Akatosh.
 The first mention of Ysmir in recorded history is in the book [“Before the Ages of Man”][0] by